View on GitHub

 How It Works

-1. The tool loads the TOML configuration file.
+1. The tool reads the TOML configuration file.

 2. It monitors the modification timestamps of all specified files.

-3. When a file’s timestamp changes, the associated command is executed.
+3. When a file’s timestamp changes, it executes the associated command.

 4. The configuration file itself is also monitored and automatically reloaded if it changes.

-5. This process continuously repeats until stopped by Ctrl+C.
+5. This process continuously repeats until stopped with Ctrl+C.

 Important: Commands are executed sequentially.

-For commands that require a long execution time, you will need to implement background execution within the command or launch it as a separate process.
+For commands that require long execution times, you need to implement background execution within the command or launch it as a separate process.

 Methods for Non-Blocking Execution: